Indigenous Veterans Day and Remembrance Day

 Ways to honour Indigenous Veterans Day: Nov.
 8

-National Indigenous Veterans Day is an important day of remembrance that honours the contributions of First Nations, Métis, and Inuit people who participated in Canada’s military efforts.
-Thousands of Indigenous Peoples served in the First World War, Second World War, the Korean War, and other conflicts.
+National Indigenous Veterans Day is an important day of remembrance that honours the contributions of First Nations, Métis and Inuit people who participated in Canada’s military efforts.
+First Nation, Metis and Inuit people have served in every conflict that Canada has fought including the War of 1812, First World War, Second World War, the Korean War, and in Afghanistan.

-This day honours the soldiers who lost their lives during war but also serves to educate the public about the inequitable veteran benefits and rights of Indigenous survivors.
+This day honours the soldiers who volunteered, fought for freedom and for many lost their lives during war, but also serves to educate the public about the inequitable veteran benefits and rights of returning First Nation, Metis and Inuit service men and women.

 So, how can you honour Indigenous Veterans Day on Nov.
 8 and beyond?